A profile of Germoe

 Germoe Community Primary School attracts children from a wide area and benefits from a very active and supportive association of parents and friends.
 In the parish, a pre-school, a scout group and a heritage society are well supported.

-The Parish Council has a long history and is committed to supporting proposals to take the parish forward.
-In particular, Councillors are looking forward to implementing the proposals outlined in Parish Plans, both independently and together with neighbouring parish councils.
+The Parish Council has a long history (the first meeting was held on December 28, 1894 in the Board School Room) and is committed to supporting proposals designed to take the parish forward.
+In particular, and wherever possible, Councillors have sought to implement the proposals outlined in Parish Plans, both independently and together with neighbouring parish councils.

 Great Work and Godolphin Hill